 - If you don't need to persist the data beyond the lifetime of the instance, you can use the built-in memory file system.

-- If you need to persist data beyond container instance lifetimes, and you want to use standard file system semantics, use a network file system as described in this page.
+- If you need to persist data beyond instance lifetimes, and you want to use standard file system semantics, use a network file system as described in this page.
 You can use Filestore or self-managed NFS, NDB, 9P, CIFS/Samba, and Ceph network file systems with Cloud Run.

 - If you need to access Cloud Storage as if it were a file system without having to run one, use Cloud Storage FUSE.

-- If you need to persist data beyond container instance lifetimes, and you don't need standard file system semantics, the simplest option is to use Cloud Storage client libraries.
+- If you need to persist data beyond instance lifetimes, and you don't need standard file system semantics, the simplest option is to use Cloud Storage client libraries.
 This is also a good option if you need to access data from many instances at the same time.

 Costs associated with using network file systems